 If using our handy zip code checker tool doesn't turn up as many options as you'd like, there are other ways to find out which local ISPs are available in your area.
 You just have to be a bit more creative than usual in your searches.
 Try searching a yellow pages website for "local ISP" and then scroll through all of the results.
 Independent providers will typically reside fairly far down the list, so you may need to click to the second or third result pages.

 Another effective way to find local internet service is to talk to family and friends and find out whether they know of independent companies in your town.
 And as always, read reviews if they're available online.
-You may just find that not only are local internet providers accessible, but some are also the best internet providers in the industry.
+You may just find that not only are local internet providers accessible, but some are also top-tier internet providers, able to compete with even the best big internet providers.